Updated: Oct 5

 Self publishing is scary, but join Facebook groups and find author-mentors who can join you for the ride or even be your driver.
-A very good Facebook group is Children's Book Authors and Illustrators: Publishing, Marketing and Selling, and this Facebook group, Children's Books by African American Authors and Illustrators, has mentors.
+A very good Facebook group is Six Figure Self Publishing Secrets with Crystal Swain-Bates, and this Facebook group, Children's Books by African American Authors and Illustrators, has mentors.
 As mentioned above, I also have a friend who published through a small publishing company who served as my mentor throughout various phases of my journey.

 Oh yeah, and self publishing is costly.
 But again Google searches and social media groups have tips for curbing costs such as Kickstarter.
 The bottom line is, if you have a good product that you are trying to get out to the world, do not let the rejections or silence from big publishing companies stop you because in the end, you are really stopping yourself.